 https://www.facebook.com/handsborochurch

 Sunday School.
-God’s conviction Sunday July 27th.
-Psalm 38:1--8, 18--22 For a complete Sunday School lesson go to address below.
+God’s presence Sunday August 31st.
+Psalm 42:1--11 For a complete Sunday School lesson go to address below.
 You will find me doing a complete 26-minute lesson on the Sunday school lesson.
 God bless.
 David Lee https://www.facebook.com/handsborochurch

 0 Comments 0 Shares 2K Views